Hallatscheklab/NetworkInfer/README.md

     •   cd NetworkInfer
     •   conda env create -f environment.yml

-The HMM-MCMC method is implemented in C++ and utilizes the [Eigen](http://eigen.tuxfamily.org) library for linear algebra, which is a header-only library (no installation required).
+The HMM-MCMC method is implemented in C++ and utilizes the <a href="http://eigen.tuxfamily.org" target="_blank">Eigen</a> library for linear algebra, which is a header-only library (no installation required).

 HMM-EM
 ---